Options Volatility and Implied Earnings Moves Today, August 16, 2023 - TipRanks.com

 Today, several major companies are expected to report earnings: Brinker International (EAT), Cisco (CSCO), Wolfspeed, Inc. (WOLF), Synopsys (SNPS), Target Corp (TGT), TJX Companies (TJX), Performance Food Group Co.
-(PFGC).
+(PFGC), Stoneco (STNE), Amcor (AMCR), Zim Integrated Shipping Services Ltd. (ZIM).

 Ahead of earnings, TipRanks shows you the earnings implied moves, which is based on options prices.
 Many investors follow options activity prior to earnings announcements, as it provides insights into how the stock might move immediately after the earnings announcement.